abcrun/besom/README.md

 * on(event, fn) - add gesture event callback function

-   the callback function will get these arguments - `fn(property, currentGestureEventObject, startGestureEventObject)`
+   the arguments of the event callback function - `fn(property, currentGestureEventObject, startGestureEventObject)`

   * `property` - the changed value of the gestures
-  * `currentGestureEventObject` and `startGestureEventObject` is the event object formatted of the event.
+  * `currentGestureEventObject` and `startGestureEventObject` is the formatted of the event object.
-  * `this` in the event callback is an transformable element - more details see bellow.
+  * `this` - refers to a transformable element. more details see bellow.

 * delegate(className, event, fn) - delegate the gesture of the child element which has the className `class`.
-If use this method, onlydetect will set true.
+If use this method, onlydetect will be set true.

 * destroy() - destroy the gesture manager and events